Siege of Turjak

 The siege of Turjak or Battle of Turjak (bitka za Turjak) was fought between 14 and 19 September 1943 at the Turjak Castle between the Slovene Partisans and the combined forces of Slovene former units of the Anti-Communist Volunteer Militia (MVAC) and Slovene Chetniks.
 The battle followed the Partisan victory at Battle of Grčarice.
 Partisans encircled the Turjak castle on 14 September and laid siege to the castle after the defenders refused to surrender.
 The siege ended on 19 September with a Partisan victory, in part due to the heavy weapons that they had acquired from Italian forces.

 Prelude

 On 3 September 1943, an armistice was signed between the Kingdom of Italy and Allied powers.
 The withdrawal of Italy from the war led to an immediate destabilisation of the Balkan region with Axis forces overrunning previously held Italian positions.
 The surrender of Italian forces put the Anti-partisan units of the MVAC and Chetniks in a predicament, without the protection and support of Italian troops, they were now in a position of being overrun by Partisan forces.
-Anti-partisan forces were hopeful of an Allied landing on the Istria coast, however none came.
+Anti-partisan forces were hopeful of an Allied landing on the Istria coast; however, reinforcements never came.
 The situation for Anti-partisan forces became dire after the Partisans acquired a large arsenal of weaponry from surrendering Italian troops including ammunition, tanks and howitzers.